 The defiant part of her statement came toward the end when Thunberg raised the possibility of replacing the current system.
 I heard a revolutionary refrain in that option.
-Then, she said that the youth did not come to COP24—Katowice to beg world leaders to care.
-On the contrary, the youth did not attend to deliver an olive branch, but their declaration of independence: “You have ignored us in the past, and you will ignore us again.”
+Then, she added that the youth did not come to COP24—Katowice to beg world leaders to care.
+On the contrary, the youth did not attend to extend an olive branch, but to deliver their declaration of independence: “You have ignored us in the past, and you will ignore us again.”
 These world-class ignorers will reap the consequence of their inaction: change.
-Irrespective of their preferences, Thunberg informed world leaders that change is headed their way.
+Irrespective of their preferences and timetables, Thunberg informed world leaders that change is headed their way.
 Moreover, they are powerless to alter what is in motion because “the real power belongs to the people.”
-Whether or not the Swedish daughter spoke presciently, we will know by the end of the next decade.
-And at that time, we can listen, again, to Thunberg’s COP24—Katowice statement and identify whose voice we heard.
+Whether or not the Swedish daughter spoke presciently, we will know before the end of the next decade.
+And at that time, we can listen, again, to Thunberg’s COP24—Katowice statement and recognize whose voice we heard.

 - Jane Goodall, Reason for Hope: A Spiritual Journey, with Phillip Berman (New York: Warner Books, 1999).
 See last month’s blog post Keen on Youth and High on Awareness (8 December 2018).